It takes a minimum of three steps to create and set up a simple Text List object.

 Whenever an item in this list is clicked, the value in the targetApplication variable is updated.
 To illustrate this, a Text Display Object that displays the targetApplication variable has been added to this form.
 As different items are clicked, they appear in the Text Display Object.

+Note that if the user selects an item in the Text List that appears more than once, all of the matching items will be selected and assigned to the Text List Variable.
 To learn more about selecting items in a Text List, including using the keyboard for selection and selecting multiple items, see Text List Selection.

 This page just scratches the surface of the capabilities of a Text List object.
 To learn more see these topics: